Alchus/scout-stuff/03-Second-Class.md

 ### Results

-After saving $200 from two months' budget, I'm here in the Atlanta airport wearing my old headhones, and I've realized they can hold out a little bit longer.
+After saving $200 from two months' budget, I'm here in the Atlanta airport wearing my old headphones, and I've realized they can hold out a little bit longer.
 I'm going to use the funds I've saved towards the flights for my trip to the grand canyon this fall.

 ```
 8e	Participate in two hours of service through one or more service projects approved by your Scoutmaster.
 Explain how your service to others relates to the Scout Oath.